rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 ### Dependencies

-Workflow supports to explicit declare jobs dependencies using `withDepends` method.
+Workflow supports explicit declare jobs dependencies using `withDepends` method.
 A job won't run until their previous job dependencies are resolved, it determines a dependency graph for this purpose.

 ### Async